Health Insurance Options

-You can find out more information on CHIP and the income limits for this program at www.chipcoverspakids.com or click here.
+You can find out more information on CHIP and the income limits for this program at www.chipcoverspakids.com.

 How do I apply for Medical Assistance?

-Does income I earned before I was laid off count for Medical Assistance programs?
+Does the income I earned before I was laid off count for Medical Assistance programs?

 No. You qualify for Medical Assistance based on your expected monthly income.
-Income you earned earlier in the year does not affect whether you qualify.
+The income you earned earlier in the year does not affect whether you qualify.

-How do I know how much of my unemployment benefits counts as income for Medical Assistance?
+How do I know how much of my unemployment benefits count as income for Medical Assistance?